3sidedcube/fw_service_readme_template/README.md

 for production, staging and dev environments correspondingly.

-> All items marked "`// TODO`" should be amended to match the new project prior to pushing to a deployment branch (dev, staging, production).
-Amend these in `main.tf`, `variables.tf` and the `terraform-{env}.tfvars` file for each environment.
+> All items marked `// TODO` or `# TODO` should be amended to match the new project prior to pushing to a deployment branch (dev, staging, production).

 The application itself is written in [Nodejs](https://nodejs.org/).
 Application code must be located in the `app/src` folder.
 The Dockerfile should always be place at the root of the repository.